survivejs/webpack-book/manuscript/techniques/02_web_workers.md

 npm install worker-loader --save-dev
 ```

-To keep it easy to implement, we’ll tell webpack which files should be treated as loaders through inline loader definitions.
-Another option would be to push it to webpack configuration as discussed in the *Loader Definitions* chapter.

-In that case, you have to filter the files somehow.
-One option would be to rely on a naming convention so that you name each worker with a `.worker.js` suffix.
-You could also push them to a directory as that’s enough context information too.
+Instead of pushing the loader definition to webpack configuration, I will use inline loader definitions in this case.
+See the *Loader Definitions* chapter for more information about the alternatives.

 ## Setting Up a Worker